Algebraic to exponential decay of spatial correlations in one-dimensional and confined hard-core fluids: A Laplace-pole analysis: Conclusions

+A synoptic comparison of the three systems---Tonks gas, binary mixture, and confined hard disks---is provided in Table~\ref{tab1}, which places them on equal footing and highlights their common pole structure together with the quantitative differences in decay rates, crossover scales, and mode selection induced by composition or confinement.
+The pole structure obtained in the high-packing-fraction limit shows that, for all systems considered, the decay rates scale as $\zeta_n\propto n^2\phib^2$ for $\phib\ll 1$, reflecting the increasingly ordered, quasi-crystalline arrangements near close packing.
+In the case of confined hard disks, the present pole-based derivation fixes all numerical prefactors exactly, removing the need for heuristic substitutions or empirical fitting parameters introduced in earlier treatments.

+The common feature underlying all these cases is the emergence of an alternating or quasi-periodic arrangement near close packing, which effectively reduces the problem to a single-file ordering mechanism.
+This same structural mechanism also appears in other confined systems, such as freely rotating hard dumbbells under strong confinement \cite{MGVS26}.
+It explains why the same algebraic-to-exponential crossover arises in otherwise different models, while the remaining quantitative differences reflect the specific geometrical constraints, effective contact distances, and close-packing equations of state of each system.

-Finally, the connection between spatial oscillations and pole structure may be useful for future studies of dynamical properties.
-Time-dependent correlation and response functions in confined geometries can be analyzed with similar Laplace-pole techniques, with the poles governing both spatial and temporal decay.
-The present framework thus provides a foundation for exploring dynamics in strongly correlated 1D and q1D fluids.
+More generally, the analysis demonstrates that the nature of correlation decay near close packing is governed by the spectrum of Laplace poles, providing a systematic alternative to real-space decompositions and asymptotic matching arguments.
+The same framework can be extended to time-dependent correlation and response functions in single-file and quasi-single-file geometries, where the poles control both spatial and temporal decay.
+The results presented here thus provide a coherent foundation for future studies of correlations and dynamics in strongly confined 1D and q1D hard-core fluids.